-To provide the community with a range of activities related to library services and collections.
+To provide the community with a range of activities, events and programs.

 General guidelines for library programs are presented in Section G20, PROGRAMS.

 Definition

 A library program is an ongoing series or sequence of activities provided by library staff or library staff in partnership with other community or business organisations and usually related to a particular library service, library collection or population demographic e.g. children's storytimes; homework help; book discussion groups or reading clubs; learning activities related to library user education programs; English language conversation classes; parent education seminars.
 Library programs are usually delivered in library buildings but can be conducted in other community spaces e.g. schools; senior citizens' centres etc.